Jackhammers (pneumatic drills)

 The air compressor is a bit like a giant bicycle pump that never stops blowing air.
 When the worker presses down on the handle, air pumps from the compressor into the jackhammer through a valve on one side.
 Inside the hammer, there's a circuit of air tubes, a heavy piledriver, and a drill bit at the bottom.
 First, the high-pressure air flows one way round the circuit, forcing the piledriver down so it pounds into the drill bit, smashing it into the ground.
 A valve inside the tube network then flips over, causing the air to circulate in the opposite direction.
 Now the piledriver moves back upward, so the drill bit relaxes from the ground.
 A short time later, the valve flips over again and the whole process repeats.
 The upshot is that the piledriver smashes down on the drill bit over 25 times each second, so the drill pounds up and down in the ground around 1500 times a minute.

 Artwork: This little animation shows what happens inside a drill.
-Note how the green valve at the top flips back and forth so the air changes direction.
-This makes the gray piledriver pound up and down, bashing the blue drill bit repeatedly into the ground.
+Note how the blue valve at the top flips back and forth so the air changes direction.
+This makes the orange piledriver pound up and down, bashing the gray drill bit repeatedly into the ground.
+Note that this is a considerable simplification of what happens in a real drill, where the arrangement of valves, air passages, and so on is much more complex.
+You can get a sense of how much more complex real drills are from the illustration of Charles Brady King's original drill design, below.

 Jackhammers, and the air compressors that power them, come in all different shapes and sizes.
 The drill bits on the end are interchangeable too.
 There are wide chisels, narrow chisels, and tools called moil points for fine work.
 A skilled drill operator can loosen chunks of road in just 10-20 seconds, making light work of what our ancestors—with their antler picks—would have found truly backbreaking work!